-Then there’s the advanced tax planning tools within an offshore trust.
+Then there are the advanced tax planning tools within an offshore trust.
 For example, you can set up a Private Placement Life Insurance policy inside a complex trust.
-Assets inside the policy grow tax free, with no capital gains tax paid to the United States.
+Assets inside the policy grow tax-free, with no capital gains tax paid to the United States.
 If you close the trust, you pay tax on the accrued gains (tax deferral).
-If you hold the trust until death, the assets will pass to your heirs tax free because of the step up in basis.
+If you hold the trust until death, the assets will pass to your heirs tax-free because of the step-up in basis.

 The bottom line is that the Panama foundation is an excellent asset protection vehicle for those who want a simple structure to protect their assets and transfer those assets to their children should they pass.
 For those in need of more advanced planning, the offshore trust is a custom vehicle that can accommodate any request.

 Remember that US residents and US citizens must report their Panama foundations and offshore trusts to the US IRS.

 Here is probably the most extensive article on Everything You Ever Wanted To Know About Eliminating Your Taxes, Protecting Your Assets And Regaining Privacy Over Your Life And Investments.
 It is called The Ultimate Guide To Going Offshore.
 You can download this epic post for your personal library.

 Like Our Articles?